-In this post, I will show you how to create tables in Google Sheets to manage your data easily.
+This post will show you how to create tables in Google Sheets to manage your data easily.
 In Microsoft Excel, the table feature allows you to manage and analyze related data easier.
 It has so many advantages over managing your data without a table.
 However, at the time of writing this post, Google Sheets does not have an inbuilt feature to create such tables.
-But still, you can achieve the same kind of results with Google Sheets by combining several functions, options, and formatting features.
+You can still achieve the same kind of results with Google Sheets by combining several functions, options, and formatting features.

 You may also interest in; 10 Benefits of Converting Data into Excel Tables

 For easy navigation, below is the list of features we are going to add to the table that we are going to create in Google Sheets.

 - Assign names to tables in Google Sheets – Named range

 - Add functions to auto calculate data in new rows/ carry forward calculations

 - Sorting and filtering